TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/hdinsight-create-cluster.md

 **The Storage account name is violating Storage account name restrictions**

-* Storage account names cannot be more than 24 characters, must use numbers and lower-case letters only, and cannot contain special characters.
+* Storage account names cannot be more than 24 characters, must use numbers and lowercase letters only, and cannot contain special characters.
 These restrictions also apply to the default container name in the Storage account.
 For more information, see [Resolve errors for storage account names](https://docs.microsoft.com/azure/azure-resource-manager/resource-manager-storage-account-name-errors).

 ## **Recommended Documents**